uk59823/mail2mqtt/README.md

 * MQTT_CLIENTID: ClientID for the broker to avoid parallel connections (*default: 'mail_mqtt'*)

 ## mail2mqtt.ini
-The file is stored in the subdirectory 'ini'
+The file is stored in the subdirectory 'ini' and it is UTF-8 coded.
 ```
 [General]
 interval: 5